chrishumboldt/rocket-propel/README.md

 ##### text-style($style: normal)
 Set the text style of an element to $style.

+##### text-transform($transform: none)
+Set the text transform property of an element to $transform. $transform can be none, capitalize, uppercase, lowercase or initial.

 ##### text-weight($weight: normal)
 Set the text weight of an element to $weight.